shaal/party/CONTRIBUTING.md

 Devparty is an open-source project maintained by [Yogi](https://gitlab.com/yo).
 We appreciate your interest and efforts to contribute to Devparty.

 Anyone can be a contributor.
-Either you found a typo, or you have an awesome feature request you could implement, we encourage you to create a Pull Request.
+Either you found a typo, or you have an awesome feature request you could implement, we encourage you to create a Merge Request.

-All efforts to contribute are highly appreciated, we recommend you talk to a maintainer prior to spending a lot of time making a pull request that may not align with the project roadmap.
+All efforts to contribute are highly appreciated, we recommend you talk to a maintainer prior to spending a lot of time making a merge request that may not align with the project roadmap.

 ## Open Development & Community Driven

 Devparty is an open-source project.
 See the [LICENSE](https://gitlab.com/yo/devparty/-/blob/main/LICENSE) file for licensing information.
-All the work done is available on GitHub.
+All the work done is available on GitLab.

-The maintainers and the contributors send pull requests which go through the same validation process.
+The maintainers and the contributors send merge requests which go through the same validation process.

 ## Feature Requests